akoreman/Marching-Cubes-Unity-Job-System/README.md

 # Marching Cubes

 Implementation of the marching cubes algorithm to visualise isolines of scalar fields.
-Implemented using Unity3D and multithreaded using the Unity Job System.
+Implemented using Unity3D and multithreaded using the Unity Job System with the Unity Burst compiler.

 **Currently implemented:**